Frequently asked questions

 How successful has it been?

-Best practice dictates that road safety schemes are evaluated based on a comparison with three years data before the scheme was introduced to three years after it was completed.
+Safety camera schemes are evaluated by assessing data from three years following the delivery of the particular scheme.
 This ensures that there is consistency of approach and that short term variations do not influence the overall evaluation of the impact.
-With the A77 scheme now running for over 10 years there is a considerable amount of data available and the latest figures covering the last three years to July 2015 indicate that there has been a 77% reduction in fatal casualties and a 74% reduction in serious casualties compared with the original baseline published in 2005.
+Since ASC have been deployed on the A77 there has been a 73% reduction in fatal casualties and a 57% reduction in serious casualties compared with the original baseline published in 2005.

 Will the system detect all types of vehicle?